 - Untreated dental cavities allow bacteria to penetrate deep into the tooth, leading to pulp infection and potential abscess formation.
 In cases where cavities are left untreated, tooth root abscess treatment becomes necessary to resolve the infection.

 - Injuries like tooth fractures or cracks can allow bacteria to enter, raising the risk of developing an abscess.
-Prompt periapical abscess treatment in primary teeth is vital for children to avoid future dental complications and ensure healthy oral development.
+Prompt periapical abscess treatment in primary teeth is vital for children to avoid future dental complications and ensure healthy frictional keratosis treatment development.

 - Gum disease (periodontitis) allows bacteria to spread into deeper structures, including the tooth root, increasing the risk of a periapical abscess.
 Proper management of gum disease plays a crucial role in lowering the risk of recurring periapical abscesses and the need for ongoing treatment.